tomrpl/morpho-docs-assistant/README.md

 ### Tom humble contribution
 - Morpho Documentation adapted
 - Upstash - Redis db for limit rate
 - Link feature added: what is important is to verify the truth of what GPT says.
-By adapting the previous work, one can get the link of the data where gpt learned from.
+By adapting the previous work, one can get the link of the data where gpt learned from
+- Adapting the UX.